Bergdala City ... where you recharge

 The man with the vision was Alfred Sjöö.

-local design artefacts in the glass shop.
-But be assured that
+It can be found in the glass shop.
+But be assured that everythinhg